Greek youths demonstrate in memory of teen slain by police

 Grigoropoulos's mother Gina Tsalikian this week urged protesters to remain peaceful.

-"Alexandros was a gentle, peacable child, against violence," she told Open TV.
+"Alexandros was a gentle, peaceable child, against violence," she told Open TV.

 "Unrest and vandalism were foreign to his nature and insult (his) memory," she said.